-Dubai is a major financial center in the Middle East and the United Arab Emirates, offering one of the largest concentrations of forex brokerages locally and internationally.
+Dubai is a major financial center in the Middle East and in the Emirates, offering one of the largest concentrations of forex brokers locally and internationally.
 Dubai forex brokers are regulated by the Central Bank of the United Arab Emirates (UAE) with a license issued by the Securities and Commodities Authority (SCA).
-This ensures financial security from the broker.

-Trading currencies in Dubai is easy because you can pick from local and foreign brokers.
+Trading forex in Dubai is easy because you can pick from local and foreign brokers.
 One of the biggest advantages for residents using a local broker is the guarantee that they are overseen by one of the major regulators in the country.
+Morever besides forex, one can trade cryptocurrencies, shares, commodities, crude oil etc.

 Are you in Dubai and ready to start forex trading?